salem-evangelical-lutheran-church-stillwater-oklahoma

 Campus Ministry Dinner and Bible Study - Thursdays, 6 p.m.

 Campus Ministry Dinner and Bible Study with delicious homemade dinners are held on Thursdays at 6 p.m. during the school year.
 See the Campus Connection page for more information about our Campus group.
-Join us on August 31 for the first meal of the semester!
+Please join us!

 In addition, the building is available Monday through Thursday from 8 am to 1 pm for students who need a quiet place to study or eat lunch.